Beijing, Shenzhen loosen more COVID-19 curbs as China easing gathers pace

 China is set to further announce a nationwide reduction in testing requirements as well as allowing positive cases and close contacts to isolate at home under certain conditions, sources familiar with the matter told Reuters earlier this week.

-Officials have only recently begun to downplay the dangers of Omicron, a significant change in messaging in a country where fear of COVID-19 has run deep.
+Officials have only recently begun to downplay the dangers of Omicron, a significant change in messaging in a country where fear of COVID has run deep.

 On Friday, some Beijing neighbourhoods posted guidelines on social media on how positive cases can be quarantined at home, a landmark move that marks a break from official guidance to send such people to central quarantine.

-Still, the relief has also been accompanied by concerns, especially from groups such as the elderly who feel more exposed to a disease authorities had consistently described as deadly until this week, highlighting the difficulties Xi and Chinese leaders face in loosening restrictions.
+Still, the relief has also been accompanied by concerns, especially from groups who feel more exposed to the disease.

+And many analysts say they still don't anticipate a significant reopening until at least after March next year, citing China's need to achieve results in a vaccination drive targeting the elderly that it just launched.

+Estimates for how many deaths China could see if it pivots to a full reopening have ranged from 1.3 million to more than 2 million though some researchers said the death toll could be reduced sharply if there was a focus on vaccination.